 Aurora Borealis: Northern Lights expected to be visible across parts of the North West tonight and tomorrow

+Aurora Borealis: Northern Lights expected to be visible across parts of the North West tonight - Friday, April 1

-The Northern Lights are expected to be visible across parts of the North West tonight and tomorrow, bringing a green haze to Britain's night skies.
+The Northern Lights are expected to be visible across parts of the North West tonight – Friday, April 1, bringing a green haze to Britain's night skies.

 Caused by solar particles striking the Earth’s magnetic field, the Aurora Borealis is not usually visible in the UK, but increased activity means a strengthened solar wind will bring the particles into contact with our atmosphere over a wider area.

-According to the British Geological Survey, the best chance of seeing the phenomenon will be tonight, Thursday (March 31) and Friday (April 1), if the skies are clear enough.
+According to the British Geological Survey, the best chance of seeing the phenomenon was last night, Thursday (March 31) and tonight, Friday (April 1), if the skies are clear enough.

 The best way to see the lights is to remove yourself from any brightly lit areas as best as possible, including cities and towns which can create a lot of light pollution.